MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 Please note, if you have not enabled the WireGuard service the interface creation will fail.

-1. Go to Interfaces ‣ Assignments
+1. Go to `Interfaces ‣ Assignments`

+2. At the bottom is the `Assign a new interface` section.

-2. In the dropdown next to “New interface:”, select the WireGuard device (wg1 if this is your first one)
+3. In the dropdown next to `Device`, select the WireGuard device you created.

-3. Add a description (eg wgopn1-memestor)
+4. Add a description (eg wgopn1memestor)
 > This is what will be visible under Interfaces on the menu.

-4. Click the `add` button, then click Save
+1. Click the `Add` button, then click `Save`.

 * * *

 ### Enable new WireGuard interface

-Select your new interface under the Interfaces menu.
+1. Click on your `new interface`'s description under the `Interfaces menu`.

-Configure it as follows (if an option is not mentioned below, leave it as the default):
+2. Once on this new screen, we need to Enable the interface.

-1. Enable - Checked
+1. Enable - `Checked`

-2. Lock - Checked
+2. Lock - `Checked`

-3. IPv4 Configuration Type - None
+3. IPv4 Configuration Type - `None`
 > There is no need to configure IPs on the interface.
 The tunnel address(es) specified in the Instance configuration for your server will be automatically assigned to the interface once WireGuard is restarted

 4. Save